dart-lang/language/working/333 - shared memory multithreading/proposal.md

   /// shared isolate corresponding to the current isolate group.
   ///
   /// [callback] must be [Shareable] that is: all variables it captures must
-  /// have shareable static type. external factory NativeCallable.shared(
+  /// have shareable declared type. external factory NativeCallable.shared(
     @DartRepresentationOf("T") Function callback,
     {Object? exceptionalReturn});